phlipped/paint_fpga/README.md

 # CHANGE LOG

 ## 2020-01-13
+- Simple end to end test completed.
+It largely seems to work?
+Gosh!
+- Need to sort out the endianness of various registers (e.g. colour steps registers)
+- Meaning of direction (1 is up, 0 is down?).
+Doesn't even support setting the direction at this stage.

+## 2020-01-13
 - Basic top-level module is working that joins spi to paint control fsm
 - Needed to split the regs into read regs and write regs, because otherwise there was a conflict about how the read regs were being driven (The app logic